 Local-currency debt in developing nations is emerging as the preferred option for investors to dodge the global bond rout.

-The asset class, which has traditionally been among the biggest losers in selloffs, is now among the favourites of money managers including HSBC Global Research, Vontobel Asset Management and BNP Paribas Asset Management.
-Meanwhile, the main US exchange-traded fund investing in the bonds attracted the biggest influx of money in six months on Monday.
+The asset class, which has traditionally been among the biggest losers in sell-offs, is now among the favorites of money managers including HSBC Global Research, Vontobel Asset Management and BNP Paribas Asset Management.
+Meanwhile, the main U.S. exchange-traded fund investing in the bonds attracted the biggest influx of money in six months on Monday.